lokalized/lokalized-java/README.md

 Alternative evaluation follows these rules:

-* Deepest level of recursion is evaluated first
-* Expressions are evaluated according to their order in the list, halting at first matched expression
+* At each level, expressions are evaluated according to their order in the list, halting at the first match
+* Within a matched branch, nested alternatives are evaluated before that branch's default `translation`
+* Once an expression matches, evaluation stays within that branch; an unmatched nested subtree does not fall through to a later sibling
-* If no expression matches and no default `translation` is present in any candidate locale, failure handlers receive [`TranslationFailureReason.NO_MATCHING_ALTERNATIVE`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureReason.html#NO_MATCHING_ALTERNATIVE)
+* If no expression matches and no default `translation` is present in any attempted candidate locale, failure handlers receive
+  [`TranslationFailureReason.NO_MATCHING_ALTERNATIVE`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureReason.html#NO_MATCHING_ALTERNATIVE)

 A somewhat contrived example of multiple levels of recursion follows.
 The first level of recursion uses a full object, the second uses the string shorthand.